alzohrah/Terjmat/README.md

 ![`Translator`](images/7.png)

-"    Select manage palette from the top right menu.
+Now, this is Node-RED editer and we need to add Telegram nodes, So select manage palette from the top right menu.

 ![`Translator`](images/8.jpg)

-"    At the manage palette menu click on the Install tab then search for telegram.
-"    Install node-red-contrib-telegrambot.
-After installation is completed close the palette menu.
+At the manage palette menu click on the Install tab then search for telegram.
+Then install node-red-contrib-telegrambot and close the palette menu.

 ![`Translator`](images/9.png)

 Search for telegram nodes from the upper left filter section then drag and drop Telegram receiver and Telegram sender nodes.
 ![`Translator`](images/10.png)
 Double click on the Telegram receiver node and click on the pencil icon for configuring your bot credentials